cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Currently the Greek version is not available as the compiler VS2008 does not support the Greek fonts (as UTF16) correctly.
 However, for other reasons we have to stay with VS2008 for CT 1.4.4x.
-Nevertheless, from CT 1.5 we will use the newest MS compiler (VS 2017) again.
-Potentially, there will QCT instead of CT 1.5. (xxx)

 The current release version of CrypTool and the source code are available at the following Internet address (without registration):